Seneca Village: Razing

 In 1853, the Central Park commissioners started conducting property assessments on more than 34,000 lots in and near Central Park.
 The Central Park commissioners had completed their assessments by July 1855, and the New York State Supreme Court confirmed this work the following February.
-As part of the tax assessment, residents were offered an average of $700 for their property.
-The minority of Seneca Village residents who owned land were compensated.
+All land owners and long-term lease holders did receive compensation.
+However, roughly only 20% of those living in Seneca Village owned land.
+As part of the tax assessment, owners were offered an average of $700 for their property.
+These financial settlements were not without contention.
 For instance, Andrew Williams was paid $2,335 for his house and three lots, and even though he had originally asked for $3,500, the final compensation still represented a significant increase over the $125 that he had paid for the property in 1825.

 Clearing occurred as soon as the Central Park commission's report was released in October 1855.
 The city began enforcing little-known regulations and forcing Seneca Village residents to pay rent.
 Members of the community fought to retain their land.
 For two years, residents protested and filed lawsuits to halt the sale of their land.
 However, in mid-1856, Mayor Fernando Wood prevailed, and residents of Seneca Village were given final notices.
 In 1857, the city government acquired all private property within Seneca Village through eminent domain, and on October 1, city officials in New York reported that the last holdouts living on land that was to become Central Park had been removed.
 A newspaper account at the time suggested that Seneca Village would "not be forgotten ... [as] many a brilliant and stirring fight was had during the campaign.
 But the supremacy of the law was upheld by the policeman's bludgeons."